 Given the size and scope of an event data lake, providing highly concurrent interactive access over trillions of data points while retaining schema flexibility is technologically impossible (at least affordably).
-As a way to work around this limitation, a design pattern called “lakeshore data marts”.
+As a way to work around this limitation, there is a design pattern called “lakeshore data marts”.
+For example:

 image credit: Martin Fowler, DataLake

 Our Data Tanks use the data as water metaphor to provide a mental model for how data pipelines for analytics works.